 Yes - you shouldn't let asbestos put you off.
 Like we've mentioned there is an obvious cost to removing the asbestos itself, but in regards to purchasing a property it is often negligible.
 If you have identified that the property has asbestos then you might be able to use this as a tool to negotiate the purchase price in order to off set the cost of removal.

-If you want to sell your property quickly, but think you may have asbestos issues then we can help.
+If you want to sell your property quickly, but think you may have asbestos issues then The Property Buying Company can help.
 We will carry out a RICS survey and can then advise on the best course of action for removing any asbestos that is discovered.
 We could buy your property for a fair cash sum and complete in a timescale to suit you so get in touch today to find out more.

 Alternatively, contact your local government for advice: GOV Asbestos Advice